Xtigyro/kindadm/README.md

 # deploy-kubernetes-kind

-Create a local one or multi-node K8s cluster preset for development.
+Create a local one or multi-node K8s cluster preset for development with one command.

 > **NOTE**: Those of you who would like to use the automation with Helm v2 - please switch to branch `helm-v2`.